 With support from the British government, Leh Wi Lan is an audio life skills series aimed at adolescent girls and boys through after-school clubs.
 Ideally, these clubs should have no more than 20 girls and boys each with two students facilitating, along with a teacher.
 The aims of the clubs are to:

 1. To provide girls and boys a deeper understanding of topics that affect their learning and well-being such as violence, discrimination based on gender and disability and sexual reproductive health.

 2. To enhance girls’ and boys’ confidence surrounding these topics, with a focus on preventing, responding to and reporting incidences of physical, psychological or sexual violence that they may see or experience.

 3. To be something that girls and boys look forward to participating in – the clubs should be fun, interesting and inspiring.
 There are songs, chats and dialoguing exercises to perform.

 The Lifeplayer was selected because very few of Sierra Leone’s schools have electricity and the country still has a highly “radio-active’ culture.
-Our CEO, Kristine Pearson, travelled to Sierra Leone to conduct training sessions with district education officers, who, in turn, will train prinicpals in the use and care of the Lifeplayer units.
+Our CEO, Kristine Pearson, travelled to Sierra Leone to conduct training sessions with district education officers, who, in turn, trained prinicpals in the use and care of the Lifeplayer units.
 “I was so impressed with the interest the education officials had in the Leh Wi Lan content and how enthusiastic they were about the Lifeplayers,” Kristine remarked.

 Lifeline Energy is proud to be associated with Leh Wi Lan, a much-needed and wanted initiative.
 With the Countess of Wessex also taking an interest, it can only help shine a light on the issues impacting girls.